-Level 2 and Level 3 projects shall report on parking utilization for both parking on-site, and at the neighborhood level where on-street parking supply is available (within at least 500 feet of a building entrance).
-Level 2 and Level 3 projects subject to on-site monitoring requirements should have the capability to submit 365-days of vehicle parking-hour utilization data for off-street parking, or the numbers of occupied and unoccupied parking stalls for each hour.
+Projects that are required to monitor parking utilization as part of their TDM Monitoring Data Collection Plan shall report on parking utilization for both parking on-site, and at the neighborhood level where on-street parking spaces outside the building are unmetered(within at least 500 feet of a building entrance).
+These projects should have the capability to submit 365-days of vehicle parking-hour utilization data for off-street parking, or the numbers of occupied and unoccupied parking stalls for each hour.
 The count for on and off-street parking must be over a 24-hour period, across seven consecutive days, while LAUSD schools are in session and on weeks that do not include a state holiday.
 To collect parking occupancy data, it is recommended that the building owner or property manager rely on automated count technology that include parking occupancy sensors, video-space recognition, and/or vehicle detection at parking structure entrances such as gate arms and inductive loops.
 Neighborhood on-street parking demand can be captured by remote photography, video detection or manual counts where sensors are not available.
 The project design team should be familiar with the parking occupancy reporting requirements when designing the parking structure to take advantage of the most cost-effective parking count technology available.

 To account for parking that is shared with other uses, through a survey or other methods, the property owner shall identify the number of parking spaces reserved for on-site occupants and those that are leased for off-site uses.
 For residential uses, the property owners or managers shall provide a means to identify automobiles that are not owned by the property residents.
 This data will identify instances in which residents of buildings are using on-street parking and help determine whether better on-street-parking management near the project site may be needed.
-Findings from vehicle parking utilization studies should be included in each Level 2 and 3 project's annual report to LADOT.
+Findings from vehicle parking utilization studies should be included in each Level 3 project's annual report to LADOT where specified in a project's TDM Monitoring Data Collection Plan.